-The SEEA EEA is conceived as an integrated, internally consistent series of accounts that can be implemented in a modular way.
+The SEEA EA is conceived as an integrated, internally consistent series of accounts that can be implemented in a modular way.
 It is recommended that only a limited number of accounts or modules be considered in early phases of implementation.
-Further accounting modules can then be compiled in response to user needs and as capacity is built across producers and more resources become available.
+Further accounting modules can then be compiled in response to user needs and as capacity is built across data suppliers, accounts producers and accounts users as resources become available.

-With the above in mind, the NSO, with national focal points, should identify the priority SEEA EEA accounts for calculating the selected SDG target indicators and establish their current status.
-For most countries it is anticipated that ecosystem extent accounts will be a priority account, given the relevance of extent measures to a number of SDG target indicators.
-The initial assessment of data sources will also help to establish the feasibility of compiling these accounts using global or national data sources.
+With the above in mind, the NSO, with national focal points, should identify the priority SEEA accounts for calculating the selected SDG Indicators and establish their current status.
+For most countries it is anticipated that ecosystem extent accounts will be a priority account, given the relevance of extent measures to a number of SDG Indicators.
+The initial assessment of data sources will also help to establish the feasibility of compiling these accounts using national (or global) data sources.